zhutoutoutousan/A-study-note-as-a-beginner/_ENTRY.md

 ## Supportive
 #thehealthmatters
 #automation
-#maximizedopaminepathway
 ## Structural re-shape
 #considerdisperse
 #considermerge
 #considerrename
 ## PLAN FOR THE NEXT STAGE
 - Basic time frame: 30 months

-- #possibleacademiadirection: Data of inner drives for picking the master major
+#possibleacademiadirection: Data of inner drives for picking the master major
   - Every moment you find a way to solve the existential problem always end up with being pulled back to the world of research, which is self-explanatory as per 2021/11/24
   - Prerequisites --> Complexity Science
     - Existential sophistication